AymanDev/OwlieLowi-s-Nightmare/README.md

 Game was made for fun on my vacation so it is not best executed.
 There is so much i have planned to add to this game, but first i decied to try port game on Bevy with Rust.
 This will help me understand that language more and achieve multiplatform without additional wrappers around my game.

-## Post scriptum :writing_hand:

-Game was made for [OwlieLowi](https://twitch.tv/owlielowi) and her community.
-Many thanks for how she is amazing and her streams :gift_heart:

 ## Development :gear:

 > [!WARNING]